Taylor Swift teases new 'From The Vault' track from '1989 (Taylor's Version)'

 At the time, Swift revealed that the record would come with five “insane” ‘From The Vault’ tracks dating back to the ‘1989’ era.
 Tonight (September 19), the pop star took to social media to post a cryptic animation that sees a silver vault being opened.

 The clip appears to contain the letters ‘T’, ‘S’, ‘U’ and ‘L’, which fall out of the vault one by one.
-We also see the seagulls that appear on the cover of the re-recorded edition of ‘1989’.
+We also see the seagulls that appear on the cover artwork for the re-recorded edition of ‘1989’.

 “You can tell me when the *search* is over… if the high was worth the pain,” Swift captioned the silent video, referencing the lyrics to ‘Blank Space’.
 Check out the post here: